Skip to content

 4.2 Adding your own app manifests

-Create a kubernetes/ directory in your infra repo for app-specific manifests.
+Create a directory in your infra repo for app-specific manifests.
 These are purely yours — they never go into k3s-lab.

 infra/